Estimated reading time: 17 minutes

 - If either partner passes away during the term, the coverage amount is paid out to their beneficiary.

-- If both partners pass away during your term, both coverage amounts are paid out to their respective beneficiaries and the policies are no longer active.
+- If both partners pass away during your term, coverage amounts are paid out to their respective beneficiaries and the policies are no longer active.

 - Additionally, they recently published an article discussing the stress of inflation within Canada and how Canadians can best protect themselves against it.